-34.1.1 Day-Ahead Market Results as Inputs to the Real-Time Market
+34.1.1 Day-Ahead Market Results as Inputs to the Real-Tie Market

 All of the Real-Time Market processes utilize results produced by the Day-Ahead Market for each Trading Hour of the Trading Day, including the combined commitments contained in the Day-Ahead Schedules, Day-Ahead Ancillary Services Awards, and RUC Awards.
-Although the RTM utilizes such results as an input to the RTM and the transactions associated with those DAM results are settled based on the relevant DAM prices, such transactions are not deemed performed until the Real-Time.
+These DAM results are inputs to the RTM.
+The transactions associated with DAM results are settled based on the relevant DAM prices, and are not deemed performed in the Real-Time Market.